jeffreykegler/hoonlint/misc/whitespace.md

 COLSIG again is 0-running, so that its runsteps should be aligned one stop after the anchor column, which is two stops after the TISFAS column.
-By the same logic, the TISTIS should be aligned at the anchor column.
-(One stop after the TISFAS.)
+By the same logic, the TISTIS should be aligned at the anchor column -- one stop after the TISFAS.
 This is what we see in the example.
 The last three lines of the example are the last runechild of the TISFAS.